 Fixed-fee leasehold conveyancing in Frodsham:

-Last month I purchased a leasehold flat in Frodsham.
-Am I liable to pay service charges for periods before completion of my purchase?
+Last month I purchased a leasehold property in Frodsham.
+Do I have any liability for service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 Leasehold conveyancing in Frodsham is not unique.
-All leases are unique and legal mistakes in the legal wording can result in certain sections are missing.
+All leases is drafted differently and drafting errors can result in certain provisions are erroneous.
 For example, if your lease is missing any of the following, it could be defective:

 • A duty to insure the building